NeptuneLuke/learning-vulkan/README.md

     - Paste in the ***libraries*** folder the **GLFW** and **GLM** **files**.

-    - Not all the libraries files needs to be pasted, just the following:
+    - Not all the libraries files needs to be pasted, just the following subfolders:
       - **GLFW**: *include* and *lib-vc2022* folders
       - **GLM**: *glm* folder

-    - (But if you don't want to make errors, just paste directly all the files :) )
+    - (But if you don't want to make errors, just paste directly all the files/subfolders after the download :) )

 <br>